 As can be seen in the flowchart in II.15., REN has adopted a corporate governance model based on an Anglo-Saxon model which consists of the following corporate bodies elected by the General Shareholders' Meeting: i) a Board of Directors, responsible for the management of the Company's business, which delegates the day-to-day management of the Company to the Executive Committee and which is supported by specialized committees, and ii) an Audit Committee and Statutory Auditor, as supervisory bodies.
 The Audit Committee consists exclusively of non-executive directors.
 The General Shareholders' Meeting also elects a Remunerations Committee.

 In order to better understand the division of powers among the different corporate bodies, the organization chart below outlines REN's business units in 2023:

-&lt;sup>50 See article 8(1) of the Board of Directors regulations.
+&lt;sup>49 See article 8(2)(b) of the Articles of Association.